Tofu scrambled eggs. Welcome to the revolution my friends!

-Guess how much plant-based protein is packed into these glorious tofu eggs?
+Guess how much plant-based protein is packed into 8 ounces of these glorious tofu eggs?

 Tofu eggs win in the calcium department: 30% of your recommend daily intake versus 4% for two large eggs.
 Iron is a win too: tofu eggs score 18% of your recommended intake versus 12% for the two eggs.